 As with Screamers (1995), which came out around the same time, this Canadian production was made from an old unproduced Dan O’Bannon script that had been gathering dust in the bottom drawer for several years.
 O’Bannon had previously written such strong and solid genre entries as Dark Star (1974), Alien (1979), Lifeforce (1985) and Total Recall (1990), as well as having directed Return of the Living Dead (1985) and The Resurrected (1992).

 As might be expected from Dan O’Bannon, Hemoglobin/Bleeders is an interestingly complex, intelligent and well thought-out story, not unreminiscent in many ways of Edgar Allan Poe’s The Fall of the House of Usher (1839).
 Although what O’Bannon appears to have had in mind is an uncredited adaptation of the H.P.
-Lovecraft story The Lurking Fear (1923) – the same story was also adapted a couple of years earlier with Lurking Fear (1994) and The Lurking Fear (2023).
+Lovecraft story The Lurking Fear (1923) – the same story was also adapted as Lurking Fear (1994) and The Lurking Fear (2023).

 Unfortunately, the film falls down due to dreary direction.
 The photography is drab, while director Peter Svatek’s pace drags – almost nothing happens in the first half-hour, for instance.
 One can see that a number of sequences have been designed on paper in a way that could have had some shock impact had they been directed by someone with half an ounce of talent – creatures snatching bodies up from underneath coffins, Roy Dupuis having to devour a dead foetus – but Peter Svatek directs them with a dreary lack of event.